tovarfranco/grupo-12-RoosterMusic/README.md

 ## About us

-We are a digital company from Argentina set in US focused on improving the experience when looking for new music equipments.
+We are a digital company from Argentina hosted in US and focused on changing the experience when looking for new music equipments.
-Our objetive is to provide our clients with the best way of
+Our objetive is to provide our clients with the best musical products and the most comfortable and trusted paid methods of the industry
+You are able to surf inside our free application and find the equipment you were looking for.
+We have amount of variety in terms of quality and price.
+Every week, we have lot of promotions and recommended articles.
+Once you are in, you will never look back.
+We hope you enjoy this experience.

 ## The team